-If you have the good fortune to own a well established lemon tree - treasure it.
-No matter what the weather will throw at you, a lemon tree will remain a bright spark in your garden, from the deeply green and shiny texture of the tree itself, to the continuous, and seemingly endless, supply of bright yellow fruit.
-Heave any spare water under it, pile as much compost as possible around it, give it a prune once a year to tidy it up and to remove any bad bits, and you will be rewarded with a versatile fruit for every month of the year.
+If you have the good fortune to own a well-established lemon tree - treasure it.
+No matter what the weather will throw at you, a lemon tree will remain a bright spark in your garden, from the deep green and shiny texture of the tree itself to the continuous, and seemingly endless, supply of bright yellow fruit.
+Heave any spare water under it, pile as much compost as possible around it, give it a prune once a year to tidy it up and remove any bad bits, and you will be rewarded with a versatile fruit for every month of the year.
 From the winter lemon and honey chill-chasers to the long, cool, iced lemonades for the hay-makers, lemons are a kitchen essential.

 The neighbours around Middelmost have an open invitation to pick lemons whenever they want some.
 A lemon tree needs to be picked on a regular basis to keep it fruiting strongly.
 The neighbours have never abused this open invitation but, if anyone tried to strip the tree, they would need a truck!